ecnepsnai/Lucy/README.md

 Lucy is a conversation based online support system built in PHP that's easy to use, set-up, theme, and edit.
 Lucy is the foundation for a really powerful CMS system that focuses more on theme developers rather than plugins, letting you make themes however you want.

+## Beta 3

+More improvements throughout the application including:

+- SQLite3 support
+- The ability to delete and edit ticket messages though AJAX
+- Flagging tickets as spam (no automatic methods just yet)
+- Lucy no longer escapes the SQL queries using `addslashes` before sending them to CDA, as CDA now escapes the strings for you.
+- Bug fixes

 ## Beta 2

 Massive improvements have been made to lucy all over the application.